Reichsadler: Holy Roman Empire

-Modern use
+Austria

 In 1804, Holy Roman Emperor Francis II established the Austrian Empire from the lands of the Habsburg monarchy, and adopted the double-headed eagle, aggrandized by an inescutcheon emblem of the House of Habsburg-Lorraine and the Order of the Golden Fleece, as its coat of arms; the Holy Roman Empire was subsequently dissolved in 1806.
-Since 1919 the coat of arms of Austria has depicted a single-headed eagle.
-Although not a national symbol in the modern sense, the Reichsadler evoked sentiments of loyalty to the empire.
+Austria-Hungary later used the double headed eagle in its coat of arms to represent Austrian influence and dominance of the Empire, the arms was used from 1867 until 1918.